 - Hotel Royal Kinshasa– (45 minutes from the airport) Airport transfers can be arranged ($). » Check Rates

 To see more options there is a list of hotels near Kinshasa N’djili Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.

 WiFi is available at Kinshasa Airport inside the lounges.
 As of this update we were unable to confirm whether internet access is available elsewhere in the terminal.
 If you know, click here to update this airport guide.

 More Services, Facilities & Things To Do On A Layover At The Airport

 ATMs / Cash Machines – Need cash?
 ATMs are available.
-US dollars are dispensed.
+US dollars and Euros are dispensed.
 Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
-Location: International Terminal, next to the “Rotonde”.
+Location: Main Hall (Landside) and Departures Lounge.

 Food & Drinks – There are no 24-hour food concessions at this airport.

 » Landside: restaurant operated by Grand Hotel durin airport opening hours.
 Count on 35 $ for a mediocre breakfast (dry bread, poor coffee).